huanpass/papaa18-tutorial/README.md

 # PAPAA'18 Tutorials

-These are the series of tutorials prepared by Professor Wayne Luk from Imperial College London to introduce the principles and usage of the Convolutional Neural Network (CNN) to Field Programmable Gate Arrays flow first introduced by Corerain Technologies Ltd..
+These are the tutorials prepared by Professor Wayne Luk from Imperial College London to introduce the principles and usage of the Convolutional Neural Network (CNN) on Field Programmable Gate Arrays.

 ## Structure

-The structure of the tutorial is:
+The structure of the tutorials is:

 _First session_